ajitagupta/100dollarstartup/README.md

 Moving on up by increasing income in an existing business is generally easier than starting a new business.
 There are two ways to grow a business:
 1) Horizontal expansion: serving more customers with different related interests
 2) Vertical expansion refers to going deeper by addressing the same customers with different levels of need.

+## Lesson 12: Increasing Income
+Moving on up by increasing income in an existing business is generally easier than starting a new business.
+There are two ways to grow a business:
+1) Horizontal expansion: serving more customers with different related interests
+2) Vertical expansion refers to going deeper by addressing the same customers with di